iay/shibboleth-idp-docker/README.md

 contain much of the IdP, just a tailored environment for it.

-**Note:** If a new version of Jetty is released and you wish to incorporate it, simply change the version components in `VERSIONS`, and then execute `./fetch-jetty` and `./build`.
-Then, terminate and re-create your container.
+**Note:** If a new version of Jetty is released and you wish to incorporate it, simply change the version components in `VERSIONS`, and then execute `./fetch-jetty` to acquire the new version.
+Then, either use `./build` and terminate and re-create your container manually, or use `./new-jetty` to perform those steps.
 You don't need to reinstall Shibboleth for this, as it's not part of the image.

 ## Fetching the Shibboleth Distribution